frying-pan/NotepadPP-PythonScript-RestartNPP/README.md

 Warnings :
   * modified workspaces must be manually saved before restarting, otherwise the previous Notepad++ instance will not close
-  * 'Preferences' changed during this session will NOT be remembered after the restart
-  * window position, and recent files list changed during this session will NOT be remembered after the restart
   * undo/redo history will NOT be remembered after the restart

 # Why ?